Which $L_p$ norm is the fairest? Approximations for fair facility location across all "$p$": Preliminaries

-\begin{definition}[Fair facility location] We are given a metric space $\mc{M} = (X, d)$, client set $D \subseteq X$, and non-empty set of facilities $F \subseteq X$ with non-negative facility costs $c: F \to \R_+$.
-Furthermore, suppose we are given non-empty client groups $D_1, \ldots, D_r$ that partition $D$.
-For $p \in [1, \infty]$, the $p$-norm fair facility location problem requires opening a subset of facilities $F' \subseteq F$ and providing a client to facility assignment $\Pi: D \to F$ so as to minimize the cost of open facilities and the Minkowski $p$-norm of average group distances, i.e.,
+\begin{definition}[Fair Facility Location (FFL) and Fair $k$-Clustering (\textsc{FC})] Given a metric space $(X, d)$, a set $X$ of clients with group memberships $\mu$ and facility opening costs $c: X \to \R_{\ge 0}$, the fair facility location (FFL) problem seeks to find a set of open facilities $F^*$ and an assignment $\Pi^*: X \rightarrow F^*$ of clients to open facilities that minimize the following objective

+where $g$ is a given norm on $\R^r$.
+In particular, when $g$ is the $L_p$ norm for some $p \in [1, \infty]$, we denote this problem as FFL$_p$.
+An instance of fair $k$-clustering (FC) is similarly defined, where instead of facility opening costs, a budget $k$ is given on the number of open facilities.
+The FC$^{(k)}_g$ problem seeks to find $(F^*, \Pi^*)$ so that

 \end{definition}